DanielAdek/form-my-simple-validation/README.md

 ```

-## Options For Validation Requirements.
+## APIs

-Following is a table of the options you can use in your schema for validation requirement:
+The following is a table of the options you can use in your schema for validation requirement.

 | Options                | Values(DataTypes)     | Description
 ------------------------ | --------------------- | -------------------